learn-co-curriculum/dsc-phase-1-project-online/README.md

 #### Which network | streaming service has had the most shows nominated?

-Looking at the top three winningest networks, we can see that eight HBO shows, eleven Netflix shows, and two Prime Video shows have been nominated for an Emmyin over the last four years.
+Looking at the top three winningest networks, we can see that eight HBO shows, eleven Netflix shows, and two Prime Video shows have been nominated for an Emmy over the last four years.
 One could argue that Netflix has been the most successful considering they have a higher number of shows nominated, however you can see below that the eight HBO shows were nominated for a larger number of awards than the Netflix shows.
 This means that the eight HBO shows are more successful than the eleven Netflix shows considering more awards were won per show.

 ![ShowNominations](https://github.com/drrausch/dsc-phase-1-project-online/blob/master/Images/ShowNominations.png)